-A recent study found that patients who had recovered from COVID-19 still had a strong cellular immune response 6 months after recovery, even after antibody levels had declined.
+A recent study found that people who had recovered from COVID-19 still had a strong cellular immune response 6 months after recovery, even after antibody levels had declined.

 One of the researchers told The New York Times that this suggests immunity to the coronavirus could last for years.

 Also unclear is whether the vaccine protects against severe disease, which increases the risk of dying from COVID-19.

 “If researchers can show that people who are vaccinated and still get COVID-19 have milder disease, that would be a huge winner,” Malvestutto said.

 For the analyses, researchers looked at whether the vaccine prevented symptomatic SARS-CoV-2 infection, which includes mild and moderate cases.